OUR PHILOSOPHY

 Please give me time to experience my world.
 Let me smell the rain, touch a tree, hear the birds and see the sunset.
 So that when I read and write about those words, I will truly understand what they mean.

 Nature Explorer School adopts a holistic teaching approach in that we feel we can teach just about anything.
 We cover things like knowledge of flora, fauna, survival skills, science of how things work, history and geography of the land, developing linguistic or musical skills.
 We are also very interested in their emotional intelligence and interpersonal skills.
-We want inculcate in children a sense of care and respect for others and the environment.
+We want to inculcate in children a sense of care and respect for others and the environment.
 We are able to achieve this because nature provides endless scenarios and play opportunities.
 However, all this is only possible if you set the right tone for children and the session.
 There are really no two sessions that are the same and that is the beauty of nature.
 Children will always find different ways to play or they will go deeper in their learning and get better and doing what they do.

 SAFETY

 Safety is at the core of Nature Explorers School.
 As experienced coaches, we know that children learn best when they feel safe.
 Only then can they begin to explore freely without too much adult intervention.
 Being outdoors implies that risks cannot be removed totally; therefore we perform safety assessments to minimise known risk.
 Our coaches are first aid certified and must comply with stringent Health and Safety guidelines, which includes medical, equipment and incident procedures.
+It is important to note that we do not engage in high element activities.

 Children are also involved in safety assessments so that they learn how to take responsibility for their safety and that of their friends.
 When adults intervene too much and constantly warn children about safety, we take away their ability to care for themselves.
 It is important to observe how children manage danger and to intervene when necessary.
 Our role is not to remove risk as it will always be there, but to teach children how to manage it.